How to Become a Licensed Real Estate Agent in Florida

-To work as a real estate agent in Florida (and any other state), you must earn your real estate license.
+To work as a real estate agent in Florida (and any other state), you must first get your real estate license.
 The process will take a few months – and a moderate financial investment.
 But as soon as you are fully licensed, you will be able to start earning commissions as a buyer’s or seller’s agent.

 We want to help you with the process of earning your Florida real estate license.
 Here’s what we learned from Florida’s Division of Real Estate about the licensing process.